 Working with the Centre for Teaching and Learning has really helped us to think about what we would like our students to gain from the degree and how our assessments test the learning outcomes in a useful way.

 Dr Amy Styring, Course Director MSc Archaeological Science

 What strategic priorities can we help you with?

-We invite you to work with us on projects related to two key strategic areas: embedding digital education and redesigning summative assessments.
+We invite you to work with us on projects related to three key strategic areas: embedding digital education, integrating academic skills and (re)designing summative assessments.